 You can reduce the size of the content from the Wrap using a 1-100% scaling setting to better fit the page.

 The formatting options are set on the Wrap properties page.

-In the Administration Dashboard, there is one PDF log per instance, containing all the PDF files that have been generated for the instance.
+In the Administration Dashboard, there is one PDF log per Wrap, containing all the PDF files that have been generated for it.
 The link to the PDF log is in the Action column on the Wrap Instances page.